HEADQUARTERS: East Wenatchee

-- Design and implement fishery resource studies at the Wells Project and hatcheries including studies related to the implementation of the Wells Anadromous Salmonid and Habitat Conservation Plan (HCP)’s hatchery mitigation requirements.
+- Design and implement various habitat enhancement, fish passage, and hatchery supplementation related studies associated with the implementation of the Wells Anadromous Salmonid and Habitat Conservation Plan (HCP).

-- Ensure that studies are conducted in a scientifically rigorous manner and that all data collected during each study are accurately recorded and properly disseminated.
+- Ensure that studies are conducted in a scientifically rigorous manner and that all data collected during the District’s monitoring and evaluation programs are accurately recorded and properly disseminated.

-- Administer contracts and budgets associated with each of the fishery resource studies assigned to the Fisheries Biologist.
+- Administer contracts, contractors and budgets associated with each of the studies assigned to the Senior Fisheries Scientist.